 You can “over” dehydrate them to where they are dried out and snap when you try to bend them.
 Personally, I really enjoy them like this, they are super sweet and crispy.

 We use mason jars for storage.
 They are easy to stack in the cupboard.
-They are usable, reducing waste, and readily available both in our cupboard and at local stores.
+They are usable, reduce waste, and readily available both in our cupboard and at local stores.